- 4 fully cooked boneless ham steak (8 ounces each)

 - Combine cornstarch and water until smooth; stir into apple juice mixture.
 Bring to a boil; cook and stir for 2 minutes.
 Stir in sage and pepper.
-Return ham steak to the skillet; heat through.
+Return steaks to skillet; heat through.
 Yield: 8 servings.

 Reviews for Apple-Topped Ham Steak